NomadArchitect/bztsrc_osz/docs/compile.en.md

 | aarch64 | rpi3     | Raspberry Pi 3+ |
 | aarch64 | rpi4     | Raspberry Pi 4+ |

-If you have the "dialog" tool installed on your system, you can run the following to get a nice ncurses based interface.
+You can run the following to get a nice ncurses based interface.

 ```shell
 $ make config